GenXProject/GenX.jl/README.md

 *Figure 2.
 Creating the Julia environment and installing dependencies from Project.toml file from inside the GenX folder: Steps 6-8*

 After the script runs to completion, results will be written to a folder called “Results”, located in the same directory as `Run.jl`.

+#### For a Julia REPL terminal:
+2. Open your desired version of Julia
+3. In the Julia terminal, enter pkg manager mode by typing ] Activate the project by typing activate /path/to/GenX
+4. Type `instantiate` from the `(GenX) pkg` prompt.
+   On Windows there is an issue with the prepopulated MUMPS_seq_jll v5.5.1 that prevents compilation of the solvers.
+To avoid this issue type 'add MUMPS_seq_jll@5.4.1' after running instantiate.
+5. Type `st` to check that the dependecies have been installed.
+If there is no error, it has been successful.
+6. Type the back key to come back to the `julia>` prompt.
+7. Since we have already started Julia, we can run a case by executing the command `julia> include(“<path to your case>/Run.jl”)`.

+For example, in order to run the OneZone case within the `Example_Systems/SmallNewEngland` folder, type `include("Example_Systems/SmallNewEngland/OneZone/Run.jl")` from the `julia>` prompt.

 ### Running a case